v-dvorak/omr-layout-analysis/app/MZKBlank/README.md

 > Make sure, that you have reliable internet connection.
 Downloading images from the MZK might take some time.

 ## Labels provided by MZK

+Images displayed in this section are scanned documents from Moravska Zemska Knihovna, the links lead directly to their source and their documents of origin are cited in [citation](docs/citations.txt).

 ### Accepted labels